BASE Community Center

 Sustainability

 BASE at Big Sky is a LEED Gold certified building.
 The community center is an all-electric facility.
 It uses natural materials including a cedar siding on the exterior.
 Other sustainable design choices include solar panels on the roof, a green roof, native plants in the landscaping, natural ventilation, optimal daylighting and radiant heating in the floors.
-For more information about the WELL Building Standard read our insight.
-It also has Net Zero Energy classification.
+For more information about the WELL Building Standard read our insight

 Started with a Study